PrefectHQ/prefect/docs/tutorials/deployments.md

 ### Configure the deployment

 Note that the flow requires a `name` parameter, but we didn't specify one when building the `deployment.yaml` file.
 To make sure flow runs based on this deployment have a default `name` parameter, we'll add one to the deployment definition.
-Additionally, one of our logs is a `DEBUG` level log so in order to ensure that log is emitted we will specify a custom environment variable.
+Additionally, one of our logs is a `DEBUG` level log &mdash; to ensure that log is emitted, we will specify a custom environment variable.

-Open the `log_flow-deployment.yaml` file and edit the parameters to include a default as `parameters: {'name': 'Marvin'}` and the `infra_overrides` to include the relevant environment variable (note that both JSON and nested key / value pairs work here):
+Open the `log_flow-deployment.yaml` file and edit the parameters to include a default as `parameters: {'name': 'Marvin'}` and the `infra_overrides` to include the relevant environment variable (note that both JSON and nested key/value pairs work here):

 ```yaml hl_lines="10 12-14"
 ###